Ole Miss vs. Louisville Women's Basketball Predictions & Picks - November 29

 Louisville Performance Insights

-- The Cardinals are outscoring opponents by 21.6 points per game, with a +151 scoring differential overall.
-They put up 81.7 points per game (31st in college basketball) and give up 60.1 per outing (118th in college basketball).
+- The Cardinals outscore opponents by 21.6 points per game (posting 81.7 points per game, 31st in college basketball, and giving up 60.1 per contest, 118th in college basketball) and have a +151 scoring differential.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.